FredericDesgreniers/ConcMoodleSocial/README.md

 # ConcMoodleSocial
-Goes through moodle names and makes a csv of each student and the corresponding courses.
+Concordia University Moodle student csv generator

-Everything is done client side, just run the jar and login to moodle.
-It will scan through the courses and make a csv with each student and each course section they share with you.
+Scans all the courses on you moodle and generates a csv with student names and the cource sections they share with you.